tldr-pages/tldr/pages/common/ps.md

 `ps auxww`

-- Search for a process that matches a string:
+- Search for a process that matches a string (Note: This will also match the `grep` process itself when using a simple string.):

 `ps aux | grep {{string}}`